OPM/ResInsight/docs/LinkedViews.md

 - **Delete** Remove an individual view from the group of linked views

 ## 3D view Context menu
-To activate the menu items for linked views, right-click inside the 3D view anywhere outside the model.
+To activate the menu items for a linked view, right-click inside the 3D view anywhere outside the model.
+Depending on whether the view is a dependent-, or an unlinked view, some of the following commands are available:

 - **Show Link Options** Activate the linked view item in the project tree, and show its properties.
 - **Set As Master View** Use the view as Master View
 - **Link View** Add the view to list of linked views
 - **Unlink View** Delete the view from list of linked views

+Master views have no available linking commands.